Madeleine Strindberg: Exhibitions

 Strindberg has held numerous exhibitions.
 Her exhibitions explored various themes.
 Her exhibition "Just Look at Yourself!" portrayed the psychologically charged internal world.
 Another unique work was "Central Nervous System".
 Her "Among the Believers" was a strong political statement on the occupation of Iraq.

 Style

 Strindberg's work is somewhere between expressionism and grunge minimalism.
 Her work is not one that can be seen as belonging to one particular.
 Rather it is ceaseless striving to attain meaning through unusual and experimental means.

 Awards

-She was chosen from over 1200 artists to win the Jerwood Painting Prize in 1998, for her delicate paintings which explored aspects of the human body.
+She was chosen from more than 1200 artists to win the Jerwood Painting Prize in 1998, for her delicate paintings, which explored aspects of the human body.
 She has subsequently used MRI sections through the human brain to create her abstract works.

 Four of her oil paintings are in UK public collections (including the Jerwood Collection).

 Personal life

-In 1980 Strindberg married Charles Boyle, a poet.
+In 1980, Strindberg married Charles Boyle, a poet.

 Strindberg has lived in London, UK, for most of her life and worked from a studio in Bow for 25 years.
 She had multiple sclerosis and, in 2011, was forced out of the studio by the landlord for not using it enough.